chungg/chungg.github.io/_posts/2024-07-25-comparing-moving-averages.markdown

 R-squared value over 50 datapoint windows.

 A higher MDA/RSQ and lower MAE/RMSE does not necessarily suggest a better line.
 It most likely implies the line contains more noise.
-Also, keep in mind, these numbers will change based on changes to input parameters.

 | **ALGO**   | **MAE** | **RMSE** | **MDA** | **RSQ** | **RUNTIME (us)** |
 | ---------- | ------- | -------- | ------- | ------- | ---------------- |